oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_repository_mirror_record_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple RepositoryMirrorRecord resources in Oracle Cloud Infrastructure
-- Returns a list of mirror entry in history within 30 days
+- Returns a list of mirror entry in history within 30 days.
 - If *mirror_record_type* is specified, the details of a single RepositoryMirrorRecord will be returned.